unfor19/kubernetes-localdev/README.md

 1. Load balancing traffic to services
 1. A single endpoint that is exposed to the Windows host and routes traffic to relevant services (apps)
-1. Integrated HTTPS TLS termination, when configured properly ;)
+1. Integrated HTTPS TLS termination, when appropriately configured ;)

 An ingress controller is needed even if you're working with a single service that doesn't even need load balancing.
-You can't expose multiple endpoints (services) on the same port (e.g 80, 443).
-This is also a good practice for production environments where you hide your services in a private network and allow traffic only from a known external endpoint, such as a load balancer.
+You can't expose multiple endpoints (services) on the same port (e.g., 80, 443).
+That is also a good practice for production environments where you hide your services in a private network and allow traffic only from a known external endpoint, such as a load balancer.

 - **WSL2**: Add the relevant Helm's repository and deploy the ingress controller
     ```bash